thomas-mauran/chess-tui/README.md

 Here I installed stockfish using homebrew and gave chess-tui the path the the engine binary.
 This command will store in your home directory the chess engine path so you don't have to relink it everytime !

+### Roadmap

+You can find the roadmap of the project [here](https://github.com/users/thomas-mauran/projects/4) if you want to contribute.

+### Crates.io

+The project is also available on crates.io [here](https://crates.io/crates/chess-tui)